Madaniya Member Organisations

 Syrian Expatriates Medical Association

-SEMA, a non-profit humanitarian health organization founded by Syrian doctors and expatriates in 2011, provides medical care and emergency relief across Syria through hospitals, health centers, and mobile clinics.
-Apart from medical services, SEMA integrates protection and relief services, including social centers for violence, special needs children, and women's empowerment.
+SEMA, a non-profit founded by Syrian doctors in 2011, offers medical care and emergency relief in Syria through hospitals, health centers, and mobile clinics.
+It also provides protection and support services.

 -